lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

-Having recaptured these complex networks in some depth, I can then examine them for their relation to our current understanding of radical and mainstream printing circles.
+Having recaptured these complex networks in some depth, I can then examine them, in chapter five, for their relation to our current understanding of radical and mainstream printing circles.

+Are radical presses as separate from the mainstream

 (Look for political clusters in graphs, and printing circles / overlapping circles)